hoanghiephui/Unstoppable-Wallet-Website/src/faq/en/about/what-can-be-done-with-unstoppable-wallet.md

-# What can be done with Unstoppable Wallet?
+# What can be done with CoinDex Wallet?

-- Send and receive cryptocurrency anywhere, anytime.
+- Learn about cryptocurrency and DeFi
-- Swap one cryptocurrency to another without limits.
+- Create unlimited number of cryptocurrency wallets/portfolios
-- Access DeFi services i.e. swapping, lending, borrowing, staking, etc.
+- Store and manage multiple cryptocurrencies in each wallet
-- Create an unlimited number of cryptocurrency wallets.
+- Import wallets from other crypto wallet apps
-- Store multiple cryptocurrencies in each wallet.
+- Send and receive cryptocurrency anywhere, at anytime
-- Import/export wallets from/to other non-custodial wallet apps.
+- Swap one cryptocurrency to another without limitations
-- Monitor and analyze cryptocurrency markets.
+- Access DeFi services (trade, lend, borrow, yield etc)
-- Learn about cryptocurrency and DeFi.
+- Monitor cryptocurrency markets